kibercthulhu/gdb-peda-cheatsheet/README.md

-# gdb-peda-cheatsheet
+# GDBP-PEDA Cheat Sheet
-GDBP-PEDA Cheat Sheet
+GDBP-Peda cheat sheet so now you can frame it and have a peak whenever you are doing some exploit dev!